 3. Examine and advise on the budget of the Centre for approval by the Governing Council;

-4. Examine and approve proposals for additional projects within the terms of reference laid down by he Governing Council and report such decisions to the Governing Council.
+4. Examine and approve proposals for additional projects within the terms of reference laid down by the Governing Council and report such decisions to the Governing Council.

-(h) The Chairman of the Executive Committee may invite one or more specialist advisers to attend meetings of the Committee, but without vote;
+(h) The Chairman of the Executive Committee may invite one or more specialist advisers to attend meetings of the Executive Committee, but without vote.

-(i) The Chairman of the Governing Council and the Honorary Treasurer, as appropriate, shall be entitled to attend meetings of the Executive Committee, but without vote;
+(i) The Chairman of the Governing Council shall be entitled to attend meetings of the Executive Committee, but without vote.